How to train to smash a 2km erg

 The 2km erg test is the pinnacle of rowing tests for many.
 It pushes your body to the limit to see how quickly you can row 2000m.
 In this article today I am going to write about the type of training and specific exercises you can do to improve your rowing time.

-Aerobic Capacity for a 2km erg
+Aerobic Capacity for a 2km Rowing erg

 Aerobic capacity is the maximum ability of the lungs and heart to get oxygen to your working muscles.
-If we increase aerobic capacity, we will make this process more efficient and it can lead to increased mitochondrial density.
-Mitochondria are the tiny parts of a muscles celss that use oxygen to help in creating adenosine triphosphate (ATP), which is the energy we use to move.
-If we can improve our mitochondrial density, we can improve our muscles efficiency to use oxygen.
+If we increase aerobic capacity, we will make this process more efficient, and it can lead to increased mitochondrial density.

-To increase your aerobic capacity there is a very simple formula to follow; Long, consistent, and well-paced.
+To increase your aerobic capacity, there is a very simple formula to follow: Long, consistent, and well-paced.
 Unfortunately, increasing stamina and endurance is not a quick fix.
 It takes time and commitment.
 To improve, you need to build up your total capacity over time.

 Improving stamina for your 2km erg

 A decent level of stamina can be different for people.
 A professional football player will need enough stamina to get through a full 90 minutes of football plus extra time without any dip in performance.
-A 75 year old grandmother/grandfather will just need enough stamina to help with her grandchildren for 10 minutes at a time.
+A 75-year-old grandmother/grandfather will just need enough stamina to help with her grandchildren for 10 minutes at a time.

-Endurance is referring to your bodies physical capacity for exercise.
-There are two important parts to endurance, muscular endurance and cardiovascular endurance.
-Muscular endurance is the ability of your muscles to keep working for a period of time without getting tired.
+Muscular endurance is the ability of your muscles to keep working for some time without getting tired.
 Cardiovascular endurance is the ability of your lungs and heart to drive oxygen rich blood around your body.

 Both of these aspects of endurance can be objectively measured.
 This is very important.
-You could easily measure cardiovascular endurance by putting your athletes through a 1.5 mile time trial and you could measure muscular endurance by setting them maximum pull up test (this would test upper body endurance).
+You could easily measure cardiovascular endurance by putting your athletes through a 1.5-mile time trial and you could measure muscular endurance by setting them maximum pull-up test (this would test upper body endurance).

 The SAID principle

 SAID stands for ‘specific adaption to imposed demands’.
 It fundamentally means that your body will get used to whatever level of activity that you put it through.
 If you spend 90% of your day sat in a chair at a computer then that is what your body will be physically prepared for.
-Similarly, if you are a Olympic weightlifter at the end of a endurance-focused training cycle, then your body will be priming itself for a high number of lifts.

-I think this principle is important because if you are an athlete who wants to improve their overall stamina and endurance, then you need to be pushing your body into workouts that put you beyond what you are currently capable of.
 However, we are not just focusing on cardiovascular endurance, we also want to increase the muscular endurance too.
 Yes, we can row for greater distances and for longer times to increase our cardio capacity, but how do we impact on our muscles specifically?

 Training plan for 2km erg

-Day 3: Row 10 x 500m with 1min rest between each set.
-Set your pace at the start and keep it.
-If you are aiming to row a 7 minute 2km erg.
-Then you need to hit 1 minute 45 seconds per 500m.
 On the last set try and give everything that you have, this will help to increase your aerobic capacity even further and push your body into a place it has not been before.
-Remember that with the SAID principle we have to ensure that our body is experience new and harder stimulus to see growth.
+Remember that with the SAID principle, we have to ensure that our body is experience new and harder stimulus to see growth.

 Day 4: Rest/ Active rest